Popularity ranking · United States

 This curated ranking covers the 100 largest hip hops in United States, ordered by estimated audience size from Rascasse's anonymized search-behavior signals.
 Out of 1.4k hip hops tracked in United States, the 100 ranked here account for the largest measured audience reach.
-Bad Bunny, Diddy and Cardi B lead the list with a combined estimated audience of 60M people.
-Across all 100 entries the average audience size is 4.7M, and the largest, Bad Bunny, reaches around 26M people in United States.
+Bad Bunny, Sean Combs and Diddy lead the list with a combined estimated audience of 58M people.
+Across all 100 entries the average audience size is 4.8M, and the largest, Bad Bunny, reaches around 26M people in United States.
 Audience size is the estimated number of unique people in United States who actively engage with each hip hop, derived from search demand signals.
 Rankings reflect search-behavior signals collected across United States and are refreshed weekly.

 Last updated: